Josephine County Court Records

 OregonCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on OregonCourts.us are subject to the Terms of Service and Privacy Notice.

-Josephine County, located in southwestern Oregon with Grants Pass as its county seat, maintains a range of court records through its circuit and municipal courts.
-The Josephine County Circuit Court, part of Oregon’s 14th Judicial District, handles criminal, civil, family, and probate cases.
-Whether you need a copy of a judgment, want to look up a pending case, or require a certified document for an out-of-state filing, understanding how the local court system manages its records will save time and reduce confusion.
+Josephine County, located in southwestern Oregon with Grants Pass as the county seat, maintains a range of court records through its circuit and municipal courts.
+The Josephine County Circuit Court, part of Oregon's 14th Judicial District, handles criminal, civil, family, and probate cases.
+Whether you need a copy of a judgment, want to check a pending case, or require a certified document for an out-of-state filing, knowing how the local court system manages its records will save you real time.

-Residents of Oregon can begin searching for court records through official court clerk offices, public access terminals at the courthouse, and online tools maintained by the Oregon Judicial Department.
-The statewide OJD Records and Calendar Search provides free basic case information for all Oregon circuit courts, the Tax Court, the Court of Appeals, and the Supreme Court.
-For more detailed searches, OregonCourts.us may also help locate publicly available court case information.
-Subscription-based access through OJCIN OnLine provides judgment docket searches and more granular data from all 36 circuit courts.
+Residents can search for court records through official court clerk offices, public-access terminals at the courthouse, and online tools maintained by the Oregon Judicial Department.
+The statewide OJD Records and Calendar Search offers free basic case information for all Oregon circuit courts, the Tax Court, the Court of Appeals, and the Supreme Court.
+OregonCourts.us can also help you locate publicly available court case information.
+For more detailed searches, subscription-based access through OJCIN OnLine provides judgment docket searches and more granular data from all 36 circuit courts.

 How to Look Up a Court Case in Josephine County?

-There are several ways to search for a court case in Josephine County, depending on what you need and how quickly you need it.
+There are several ways to find a court case in Josephine County.
+The right method depends on what you need and how quickly you need it.

 Online Search

 The Oregon Judicial Department Online Records Search is a free tool that lets anyone search circuit court case information by party name or case number.
-Results can be filtered by case type, party role, and other criteria.
-This is the fastest method for confirming case status, reviewing party names, or identifying a case number before requesting copies.
+You can filter results by case type, party role, and other criteria.
+This is the fastest way to confirm case status, review party names, or identify a case number before requesting copies.

-For more detailed data, including judgment dockets and financial records, OJCIN OnLine offers a subscription-based service.
-A setup fee and monthly billing apply.
+For more detailed data — including judgment dockets and financial records — OJCIN OnLine offers a subscription-based service with a setup fee and monthly billing.
 Contact OJCIN subscriber support at (800) 858-9658 for account information.

 Requesting Copies of Records

 To obtain actual copies of case documents or audio recordings, submit a request through the Oregon Judicial Department Records Request Form.
-You will need the case number and either the specific documents or hearing dates you want copied.
+You'll need the case number and either the specific documents or the hearing dates you want copied.
 Delivery options include email, mail, in-person pickup at the Josephine County Courthouse, or pickup at another Oregon court location.

 Allow five to ten business days for processing.
 Complex or large requests may take longer.
-If the court contacts you for additional information or payment and you do not respond within 60 business days, the request will be closed.
+If the court contacts you for additional information or payment and you don't respond within 60 business days, the request will be closed.

 Copy Fees